charitylaw/Intron-reads/Analyses/README.md

 - A complete write up for all parts of the analysis https://github.com/sa-lee/analysis-superintronic/tree/master/Rmd

 Coverage plots for poly(A) RNA HCC827 cell lines can be found at https://github.com/sa-lee/analysis-superintronic/tree/master/img/superintronic-polyA-cov .

-Overlap between *index* and *superintronic* results for Total RNA HCC827 cell lines can be found at https://github.com/sa-lee/analysis-superintronic/blob/master/img/index_classifications/.
-This also includes overlaps between intron split reads, as well as coverage profiles for index classifications.
+Overlap between *index* and *superintronic* results for Total RNA HCC827 cell lines can be found at https://github.com/sa-lee/analysis-superintronic/img/index_classifications/overlap_index_vs_superintronic.png .

 Overlap between *index*, *superintronic* and other methods is available at https://github.com/sa-lee/analysis-superintronic/tree/master/img/method_overlaps